-In units of thirty men, they would hit constantly at Arab villages, bridges and bases, as well as ambush the traffic between Arab villages and bases.
+In units of thirty men, they would hit constantly at Arab villages, bridges, and bases, as well as ambush the traffic between Arab villages and bases.

-Under the stress of constant combat we drew closer to one another and began to operate not just as a military unit, but almost as a family...
+Under the stress of constant combat, we drew closer to one another and began to operate not just as a military unit, but almost as a family...
 We were in combat almost every day.
 Ambushes and battles followed each other until they all seemed to run together.

 For his role in a night-raid on Iraqi forces at Bir Adas, Sharon was made a platoon commander in the Alexandroni Brigade.

-He was shot in the groin, stomach and foot by the Jordanian Arab legion in the First Battle of Latrun, an unsuccessful attempt to relieve the besieged Jewish community of Jerusalem.
+He was shot in the groin, stomach, and foot by the Jordanian Arab Legion in the First Battle of Latrun, an unsuccessful attempt to relieve the besieged Jewish community of Jerusalem.
 On this day, his brigade suffered 139 killed in the battle.
 Sharon wrote of the casualties in the “horrible battle”.

 It was about this time when David Ben Gurion gave him the name “Sharon”.
-In September 1949, Sharon was promoted to company commander of the (Golani Brigade's) reconnaissance unit and in 1950 to intelligence officer for Central Command.
+In September 1949, Sharon was promoted to a company commander of the (Golani Brigade's) reconnaissance unit and in 1950 to intelligence officer for Central Command.

 He then took leave to begin studies in history and Middle Eastern culture at the Hebrew University of Jerusalem.
-Sharon's subsequent military career would be characterized by insubordination, aggression, and disobedience, but also brillance as a commander.
+Sharon's subsequent military career would be characterized by insubordination, aggression, and disobedience, but also brilliance as a commander.

 A year and a half later, on the direct orders of the Prime Minister, Sharon returned to active service in the rank of major, as the leader of the new Unit 101, a special forces unit whose purpose was to execute reprisal operations in response to Palestinian fedayeen attacks

-They were armed with non-standard weapons and tasked with carrying out special reprisals across the state's borders – mainly establishing small unit maneuvers,activation and insertion tactics.
+They were armed with non-standard weapons and tasked with carrying out special reprisals across the state's borders – mainly establishing small unit maneuvers, activation, and insertion tactics.
 Training included actively seeking enemy engagements across Israel's borders.

-The unit was known for raids against Arab civilians and military targets, most notably the widely condemned Qibya massacre in the fall of 1953, in which 69 Palestinian civilians, some of the children, were killed when Sharon's troops dynamited buildings there in a reprisal for a fedateen attack in Yehuda.
+The unit was known for raids against Arab civilians and military targets, most notably the widely condemned Qibya massacre in the fall of 1953, in which 69 Palestinian civilians, some of the children, were killed when Sharon's troops dynamited buildings there in reprisal for a fedateen attack in Yehuda.